sr320/course-fish310-2015/Lab Worksheets MD/Cnidaria Lab 2015.md

 &nbsp;

-#####Look at a thin section tentacle of _Anthopleura elegantissima_ in a wet mount.
+#####Look at a thin section of tentacle of _Anthopleura elegantissima_ in a wet mount.
 This anemone sometimes has two types of algal symbionts that you can distinguish by size and color – zoochlorellae (single-celled green algae) are green and 6-8µm in diameter and zooxanthellae (dinoflagellate of the genus Symbiodinium) are olive-brown and 10-12µm in diameter.
 Which do you see?
 &nbsp;

 &nbsp;